Update: September 2021

 Plan on spending a fair amount of time exploring this historic Minneapolis community made up of four individual neighborhoods: Cooper, Hiawatha, Howe, and Longfellow.
 Established in the 1880s, Longfellow is named after the American poet, Henry Wadsworth Longfellow, whose famous poem, “The Song of Hiawatha,” incorporated tales of the Dakota Native American tribe who inhabited this area for centuries before European settlers.

-Located along the breathtaking Mississippi River Gorge, the Longfellow community is rich in nature and recreation with scenic expanses including the fabled Minnehaha Falls and miles of parkland, biking and hiking trails.
-It is also home to unique Craftsman-style and star architect residential housing and the Minnehaha Mile, a wide, bike-friendly retail boulevard hosting an abundance of antique, vintage, retro and secondhand shops, along with great eating and entertainment establishments.
+Located along the breathtaking Mississippi River Gorge, the Longfellow community is rich in nature and recreation with scenic expanses including the fabled Minnehaha Falls and miles of parkland, biking, and hiking trails.
+It is also home to unique Craftsman-style and star architect residential housing and the Minnehaha Mile, a wide, bike-friendly retail boulevard hosting an abundance of antique, vintage, retro, and secondhand shops.
+All this along with great eating and entertainment establishments make for a great time for all!

 Things to Do

 Nighttime fun can be found year round at Longfellow’s Trylon Cinema.
 This tiny venue is step back in time using authentic 35mm projectors to screen many of its classic films, six nights a week.
 Though compact, the Trylon features 90 brand new comfy seats with ample spaces for wheelchairs.
-Cash only, check their website for current listings.
+Local tip: the cinema is cash only at the door—though tickets can be purchased online in advance.
+Check their website for current and upcoming showings!

-One place that’s literally hoping day and night is Tapestry Folk Dance center at 3748 Minnehaha Ave.
+For more physical fun, both day and night, head to Tapestry Folk Dance center at 3748 Minnehaha Ave.
 This non-profit organization is dedicated to dance, and classes go well beyond folk with offerings of Zumba, Flamenco, even Karate.
-Great place to meet the locals and drop-ins are welcome.
+It's a great place to meet the locals and drop-ins are welcome.
 Check the website for times and offerings.

 Where to Eat and Drink